Messiah64/Neural-Drive/README.md

 ESP32-based device that:

 - Connects to WiFi and WebSocket server
-- Controls a continuous rotation servo (360°)
+- Controls a servo and a light
-- Drives a NeoPixel 8x8 LED matrix for visual feedback
 - Responds to binary commands (0/1):
-  - `1`: Activates servo rotation and rapid color cycling
+  - `1`: Activates servo and lights
-  - `0`: Stops servo and turns off LEDs
+  - `0`: Stops servo and turns off lights

 ### IoT Device: Car Controller (`2ch_car.ino`)

 ESP32-based device that:

 - Connects to WiFi and WebSocket server
-- Controls two DC motors for vehicle movement
+- Controls two DC motors for vehicle movement with LED indicators
-- Drives a NeoPixel 8x8 LED matrix for visual indicators
 - Responds to binary commands (0/1):
   - `1`: Activates forward motion with animated green arrows
   - `0`: Stops motors and displays a red stop sign